 The Headteacher is responsible for:

-Ensuring the implementation and management of the Supporting Pupils with Medical Conditions Policy and procedures of School/Academy name.
+Ensuring the implementation and management of the Supporting Pupils with Medical Conditions Policy and procedures of The Grove Primary School

 Ensuring relevant staff are made aware of this policy and any processes and procedures.

 Working with the local authority to ensure pupils with a health need who will be/are out of school for more than fifteen days receive a suitable education.